JuliusFiedler/pairings_edh/README.md

 This project invokes the cedh tournament protocal as presented [here](https://github.com/RememberOfLife/cedh_matching).
 Input and output are serialized json objects.

+- Use `config.json` to specify a path, where the following files will be expected.
 - To start a new tournaments call `python script.py --new <number_of_players>`.
 This will generate a file `Pairings_Round_1.json`.
 - The results have to provided in the form of `Results_Round_<n>.json`
 - To progress to the next round, call `python script.py --next <path_to_results.json>`.
 This will generate two files: